William Sargant: St Thomas' Hospital

 It was Sargant's firm belief that anyone with psychological problems should be treated early and intensively with all available methods – combined if necessary.
 He referred to himself as "a physician in psychological medicine".
 The available methods, which Sargant also referred to as "modern" and "active" treatments, were drugs in large doses (antidepressants, amphetamines, barbiturates, tranquillisers, neuroleptics), electroconvulsive therapy, insulin coma therapy, continuous narcosis and leucotomy.
 Failures in treatment were put down to the patient's lack of a "good previous personality".
 (Sargant was fond of saying that you can't make a silk purse out of a pig's ear.)
 Such failures were sent from St Thomas' to the wards of mental hospitals.

 The part-time nature of Sargant's NHS contract at St Thomas' allowed him time to treat patients at other hospitals and establish a private practice on Harley Street (when he died he was worth over £750,000).
-He also wrote articles for the medical and popular press, appeared in TV programmes, and published an autobiography, The unquiet mind, in 1967.
+He also wrote articles for the medical and popular press, appeared in TV programmes, and published an autobiography, The Unquiet Mind, in 1967.
 He was president of the section of psychiatry at the Royal Society of Medicine in 1956–57, and was a founding member of the World Psychiatric Association.
 In 1973 he was awarded the Starkey Medal and prize by the Royal Society of Health for work on mental health.

 A second bout of tuberculosis and depression in 1954 gave Sargant time to complete his book Battle for the Mind (and also an opportunity for giving up his 30-year heavy smoking habit).
-He spent his convalescence in Majorca, and Robert Graves helped him edit the book.
+He spent his convalescence in Mallorca, and Robert Graves helped him edit the book.
 Battle for the Mind, published in 1957, was one of the first books on the psychology of brainwashing.
 While this book is often referred to as a work on 'brainwashing', and indeed it is subtitled a physiology of conversion and brainwashing, Sargant emphasises that his aim is to elucidate the processes involved rather than advocate uses.
 In the book he refers extensively to religious phenomena and in particular Christian Methodism, emphasising the apparent need for those who would change people's minds to first excite them, as did the founder of Methodism, John Wesley.

-Sargant connected Pavlov's findings to the ways people learned and internalised belief systems.
+Sargant connected Ivan Pavlov's findings to the ways people learned and internalised belief systems.
 Conditioned behaviour patterns could be changed by stimulated stresses beyond a dog's capacity for response, in essence causing a breakdown.
 This could also be caused by intense signals, longer than normal waiting periods, rotating positive and negative signals and changing a dog's physical condition, as through illness.
 Depending on the dog's initial personality, this could possibly cause a new belief system to be held tenaciously.
 Sargant also connected Pavlov's findings to the mechanisms of brain-washing in religion and politics.